uptechteam/ios-cookbook/11-swiftui.md

 ### Accesability
 Accessibility is an important aspect of building inclusive apps that can be used by everyone.
 In this section, we will explore how to make your SwiftUI app more accessible.

-You can make your SwiftUI app more accessible by using several techniques, such as providing labels and hints for views, adjusting font sizes and colors, and enabling voiceover and other assistive technologies.
+You can make your SwiftUI app more accessible by using several techniques, such as providing labels and hints for views, adjusting font sizes and colours, and enabling voiceover and other assistive technologies.
 ```swift
 struct ContentView: View {
     var body: some View {